15 Best Places to Live in Maine

 Cumberland Center

 Cumberland Center in Cumberland County is home to 2,664 people.
-The majority of residents live in owned homes, 86% in fact.
-Median monthly rent here in Cumberland Center is consistent with the national average.
+The majority of residents live in owned homes, 86%.
+The median monthly rent in Cumberland Center is consistent with the national average.

-House prices here are not only some of the most affordable in all of Maine but the best value for money too.
-For $279,000 you can invest in a 4-bedroom, 4-bathroom family home, with a spacious garden for the children to play and a private driveway too.
+House prices here are not only some of the most affordable in all of Maine but also the best value for money.
+For a little above average, you can invest in a 4-bedroom, 4-bathroom family home with a spacious garden for the children to play and a private driveway.

-The low crime rates in the area make Cumberland Center the best place to raise a family in Maine, as well as access to outstanding schools, of course.
-When you add in proximity to outdoor activities and provisions of health services in the area, it is hard to find fault with this neighbourhood.
+The low crime rates in the area make Cumberland Center the best place to raise a family in Maine, as well as access outstanding schools.
+When you add proximity to outdoor activities and provisions of health services in the area, it is hard to find fault with this neighborhood.

 5. Falmouth Foreside